-New Year across the globe is celebrated in the month of January.
-In India, where Hindus make up for the majority of the population, the Hindu New Year in a calendar is observed on different dates among different communities.
-If we are to ask which date is the Hindu New year, one can never get a common or single answer to this question.
-Hinduism encompasses many different cultures, each of which follows a distinct calendar with the New Year’s day based on the local agrarian economy and seasonal changes.
-Thus the New Year dates fluctuate yearly in some lunar calendars; however, the Hindu New Year is largely observed in the months of March and April.
+New Year across the globe is celebrated in January.
+In India, where Hindus make up the majority of the population, the Hindu New Year in a calendar is observed on different dates among different communities.
+If we are to ask which date is the Hindu New Year, one can never get a common or single answer to this question.
+Hinduism encompasses many different cultures, each of which follows a distinct calendar with the New Year’s Day based on the local agrarian economy and seasonal changes.
+Thus the New Year dates fluctuate yearly in some lunar calendars; however, the Hindu New Year is largely observed in March and April.

 In contrast to the Solar Calendar, which only takes into account the position of the Sun, the Luni-Solar calendar calculates the months and days in a year using the positions of both the Sun and the Moon.
 Thus Ugadi or Gudi Padwa marks the astrological New Year for the people of these regions and is celebrated with huge fanfare.
 In Karnataka, it is also referred to as Yugadi.